HOMEPAGE / PAPERS

 Ideas for naming your group and your currency will probably emerge in the process of these discussions.
 Choose a name that is meaningful in your area, that will give your members a sense of ownership, and will generate a feeling of loyalty.
 Names that are snappy, easy to pronounce, and have a sense of humour work best.
 If there are competing ideas, you might have to defer the decision until you are ready to hold a public meeting and have a vote on it, proponents of competing names making speeches in support of their choice.

 Groups who meet mostly "online" tend to avoid heavy-duty "governance" - social forums even call themselves a "space"!
 These groups won't have a bank account, and may not need one, but neither will they be accessible to people who do not have access to a computer.
-A community bank account in the name of your organisation with several signatures will prevent backlogs in claiming expenses.
-A well thought-out constitution and set of rules can save many problems later.
-Sample formats are included in the LETS info-pack.
-Any desirable changes can be made at Annual General Meetings, and committee members can then take up or resign from posts - so set a date in advance for your first AGM.
+If you decide to charge joining fees, it's essential to set up a bank account in the name of your organisation with several signatures to help co-ordinate your funds and enable organisers to claim legitimate expenses.
+A well thought-out constitution and set of rules can save many problems later and enables committee members to pass on responsiblity for their tasks, which keeps the organisation going when the original founders can no longer do it - LETSlink can provide models for these.
+Even at an early stage it's useful to divide up jobs between members and get a feel for who is good at what and what else is needed.

-Having a rule that members' time is valued equally might discourage people with easily marketable skills but could be the best approach for particular groups.
+Having a rule that members' time is valued equally might discourage people with easily marketable skills but could be the best approach for some groups, at least to start with.
 A workable compromise is to decide on a rate per hour for members to use when they want to trade equal, but to allow members to vary their charges where appropriate.
 Importantly, a standard rate per hour gives your group a baseline to use when exporting or importing accounts if members move to another area, or for occasional "intertrading" - ie when a service is obtained from a member in another LETS group.
 Some groups prefer to use Gifting, especially when dealing with goods, as they move faster, and a no-charge option is a good one to incorporate in any scheme, as it still allows number of trades either way, and "satisfaction" scores to be recorded.

 Look about your neighbourhood for organisations and centres who may wish to be involved by providing meeting space - such centres might need more "volunteers" to help them run their activities, and a mutually beneficial relationship can be forged.
 A regularly monthly "Talk & Trade" meeting in a public place can work well.
 Alternatively, some LETS groups like to hold meetings "round the houses" of the members in turn, which makes for a friendly informal group.
 You can experiment with any of these approaches - some groups may be happy just to meet "online".

 Most LETS groups use paper-based methods, eg printed newsletters and cheques, even though they might use computers to help produce them.
-However, people enquiring about LETS often say "can't we just log on?" and in response to this, we are now providing web-based systems to support LETS administration.
-But be prepared to be flexible and run a number of different styles in parallel, for example, vouchers are fun on market-days, and hand-written lists are useful when running auctions!
+However, people enquiring about LETS often say "can't we just log on?", and LETSlink provides web-based systems to support LETS administration.
 Systems that allow members to update their own information online will enable the group to scale up and allow the core group to concentrate on what really matters in the neighbourhood.
 You can plan an organised "buddy" system from the start to ensure that those who can't get online are partnered up with other members who help them run their account.
+Be prepared to be flexible and run a number of different styles in parallel, eg printed vouchers and forms are handy for market-day trading and auctions - the transactions can be put on to a digital system later.
+Whilst initial discussions are taking place, if you want to do some practical trading, including recording the plannng work initial members are doing, you can set up short-term systems, just to get things started.
+This might include a directory on a word document, addresses on a database, and a spreadsheet for recording trades.
+However, the sooner you have an online system, the better, eg an initial web page and enquiry form, which we can set up for you can be used to direct new enquiries to you.

 ORGANISE

-The amount you will need to charge in joining fees depends on the style of your scheme, and what other support you can call on.
-For example if a community centre or organisation is willing to print your newsletters for free, you can charge a lower fee, likewise if members are going to pick up information from one place, you won't need to incur postage costs.
-The lower your fees the more inclusive your group is, but having your own funds, however, minimal, does give your group a sense of independence.
-A sliding scale is one way, or even better have a set fee, some of which can be charged in your local currency.
-Don't forget you will need to cover an annual subscription fee to LETSlink UK.
+The amount you will need to charge in joining fees depends on the style of your scheme, and what other support you can call on, eg if a community centre or organisation can host meetings and provide printing services, you can charge a lower fee, likewise if members are going to pick up information from one place, you won't need to incur postage costs.
+The lower your fees are, the more inclusive your group is, but having your own funds, however, minimal, does give your group a sense of independence.
+A sliding scale is one way, or even better have a set fee, some of which can be charged in your local currency - some groups avoid the chore of annual renewals by only charging a subscription when people first join, others use a "donation" strategy making an equivalent payment in local currency which adds flexibility.
+However, don't forget that you will need to cover an annual subscription fee to LETSlink UK.

 Whatever type of system your group decides to adopt, you will need to transfer existing data into it, so that there is continuity.
 Key members of your group will need to ensure that they know how to run it.
-This is the time when you are most likely to need intensive support from LETSlink.
-Feedback offered during this process will be used to improve systems for the benefit of new groups.
-Depending on who you have available, we can either train local members to run the system, or you may wish us to assist you on a continuing basis.
-We will provide training until members of your group have the confidence to run the system independently.
+This is the time when you are most likely to need intensive support from LETSlink and might be a good time to arrange for someone from LETSlink to meet members of your group, help define coregroup roles, and identify what training is required - we aim to provide sufficient training to ensure that members of your group have the confidence to run the system independently.
+Here is a checklist, originally written for existing groups, for going online.

 We recommend a period of working quietly, as a first stage of expansion from your core group.
-Try to get other friends involved, before going public, so that any mistakes can be put right while things are small.
-During this period you will get experience, iron out bugs in the system, and make sure your core group are comfortable running the system, and can identify and sort out problems as they arise, as this will be an ongoing process.
-Keep a log of this process, and share it with LETSlink.
-It will help you, and it will also help us give a better service to other new groups getting started.
+Try to get other friends involved, before going public, so that coregroup members can become comfortable in their roles, gain experience of running technical aspects of the system, and identify and sort out problems as they arise while things are small.
+We suggest you minute your coregroup meetings and keep a log of this process, and share it with LETSlink, using facilities on the system.
+This will help you, and it will also help us give a better service to other new groups getting started.

 EXPAND

 Use all means available to make your group known.
 Leaflets can be placed in libraries, and local shops, and on noticeboards.
+Also if you've not lready done so, connect with local netorks, such as Transition Groups, Freecyle, Streetbank and Streetlife.
 In some areas, the Local Authority or Council for Voluntary Organisations run free listing services.
 They sometimes have paid support workers to help voluntary groups: find out out they can help you.
-They will have lists of other voluntary groups that you will wish to tell about your forthcoming lauch.
-They may have access to funding to get projects started.
-Such funding may enable you to commission extra help from LETSlink UK.
-If necessary, we can help you write any funding applications.
+They will have lists of other voluntary groups that you will wish to tell about your forthcoming launch.
+They may be able to assist you to obtain funding, which can be used for start-up costs, including support for LETSlink UK, which we can help you with by specifiying our requirements.

 22. Hold a Public Launch